sgothel/direct_bt/README.md

 Since *Direct-BT* requires root permissions to certain Bluetooth network device facilities, non-root user require to be granted such permissions.

-For GNU/Linux, there permissions are called [capabilities](https://linux.die.net/man/7/capabilities).
+For GNU/Linux, these permissions are called [capabilities](https://linux.die.net/man/7/capabilities).
 The following capabilites are required

 - *CAP_NET_RAW* (Raw HCI access)